CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 - Worry about high availability of services
 - Create new servers and scripts for each new service
-- Maintain a lot of (virtual) server
+- Maintain a lot of (virtual) servers

 Note:

 - Scripts: configuration management system
 - Maintain: Install updates / security fixes
+- Some companies might not even have automation

 ---